sharife/goldenthread-v2/site/content/productions/leila.md

       - subtitle: ""
         text: >-
           #### "Thank you so much for the best educational program our school
-          has had in years...

-          "The beautiful messages and cultural awareness in story form is really special!
-Live theatre is lacking in our elementary education-thank you again for filling in this void in such a lovely and powerful way." *—Teacher, Daniel Webster Elementary School*
+          has had in years...The beautiful messages and cultural awareness in story form is really special!
+Live theatre is lacking in our elementary education-thank you again for filling in this void in such a lovely and powerful way." *—Teacher, Daniel Webster Elementary School, San Mateo*

           "Golden Thread has quickly become a favorite presenter of family programs at San Francisco Public Library."  *—Family Engagement Services, San Francisco Public Library*

           "The students enjoyed the ingenious way the actors changed their parts.
-The kids went around mimicking the actors for days." *—Teacher, Hawes Elementary*
+The kids went around mimicking the actors for days." *—Teacher, Hawes Elementary, Redwood City*

           "I’m so happy these kids are getting such wonderful exposure to Middle Eastern culture, and especially getting to hear the Palestinian voice.
-And to end it with one of my family’s favorite Fairuz songs was the cherry on top!" *—Parent, Berkwood Hedge School*
+And to end it with one of my family’s favorite Fairuz songs was the cherry on top!" *—Parent, Berkwood Hedge School, Berkeley*

-          "\[As an educator, I valued] an opportunity for students to experience art especially made by people of color and performers. *—Teacher, Cesar Chavez Elementary School*
+          "\[As an educator, I valued] an opportunity for students to experience art especially made by people of color and performers. *—Teacher, Cesar Chavez Elementary School, San Francisco*

           "Inspirational.
 It would be wonderful to bring it to all elementary schools." *—President, Berkeley PTA Council*